nicolelun/my-portfolio/_art-portfolio/desk/desk.md

 This interactive web animation presents a familiar-seeming place operating by unfamiliar rules.

-_Note: This website works best in Chrome._
+_Note: This animation works best in Chrome._

 <a class="learn-more" href="https://nicolelun.github.io/desk/" target="_blank">See Animation<span class="lg-right-arrow"></span></a>